Skip to content

 });

-The resolveCommitVisibility() handler is expected to handle Live-Query-originated subscriptions at a more coarse-grained level than regular subscriptions.
+The handler is expected to handle Live-Query-originated subscriptions differently than regular subscriptions.

 Good use cases include:

-• blocking entire tables from ever reaching the Live Query engine
+• suppressing entire tables, like sensitive relations (e.g. audit_log), from ever reaching any subscriber – including the Live Query engine

 js